 Visitors to Armand Bayou Nature Center enjoy walking the over 5 miles of hiking trails that take them through the different ecosystems (prairie, forest and bayou).
 White-tailed deer are commonly sighted at the nature center, as are a wide variety of songbirds, the informative and welcoming interpretive center houses a variety of native reptiles and amphibians.
 For our garden enthusiasts, we offer an organic vegetable garden, a Watersmart garden, a children's discovery area, a heritage garden at the Hanson House, and a prairie interpretive garden.
 For those interested in 1890's farm life, the Martyn farm house offers a glimpse into the past.
 Most weekends someone from our volunteer staff is on site for Q&A. No trip to the Nature Center would be complete without a stop by the Bison observation deck.

 On Saturdays experience Armand Bayou at water level via a guided canoe or pontoon boat tour.
-Full moon Fridays, reserve a spot on one of our Owl Prowls.
-For a real adventurel, take a Prairie Wildflower Tour.
+Join us monthly for one of our nocturnal tours.

-Join us for our Third Sunday in Nature, a Free Admission Day underwritten by DOW Chemical, to celebrate the role ABNC plays in our community through nature related programs.
+Join us for our First and Third Sundays in Nature, a Free Admission Day underwritten by DOW Chemical, to celebrate the role ABNC plays in our community through nature related programs.